Belief Consensus Algorithms for Fast Distributed Target Tracking in Wireless Sensor Networks: Introduction

 \section{Introduction}

-\PARstart{D}{istributed} tracking in wireless sensor networks (WSN) \cite{Hlinka2013} is an important task for many applications in which central unit is not available.
+Distributed tracking in wireless sensor networks (WSN) \cite{Hlinka2013} is an important task for many applications in which central unit is not available.
 For example, in emergency situations, such as a fire, a nuclear disaster, or a mine collapse, a WSN can be used to detect these phenomena.
 Once a phenomenon is detected (e.g., increased temperature or radioactivity), the sensors start to sense their neighbourhood and cooperatively track people and assets.
-As sensors are low-cost devices that may not survive during deployment, it is important to track in a manner that is fully robust to sensors failures, and in such a way that every sensor has the same belief of the target location.
-Otherwise, if the different sensors do not have a unified view of the target's position, their actions may be incompatible or destructive.
-Moreover, due to nonlinear relationships and possible non-Gaussian uncertainties, a particle filter (PF) is preferred \cite{Arulampalam2002}, instead of traditional methods based on Kalman filtering (KF) \cite{Welch2006}.
+As sensors are low-cost devices that may not survive during tracking, it is important to track in a manner that is fully robust to sensors failures, and in such a way that every sensor has the same belief of the target location.
+Then, the rescue team can access the estimates, even if just one sensor survives.
+As another potential application, sensor nodes can also serve as actuators, which perform a specific action (e.g., move towards the target) as a function of estimated target's position.
+In this case, to ensure compatible actions, a unified view of the target's position is crucial.